Camp Woodend: Frequently Asked Questions

 We understand the camp T-shirt you get at check-in may not fit perfectly.
 But we base the T-shirt order on the sizes parents choose during the registration process online.
 If we exchange too many sizes, parents whose children are coming to camp later in the summer will not have the T-shirt sizes they ordered available.
 We appreciate your understanding.

-Each child is issued one set of three (3) pick up cards each summer, regardless of how many camps your child is registered for.
+Each child is issued one set of three (3) pick up sheets each summer, regardless of how many camps your child is registered for.
 Hold onto them!
-When you pick up your child, you will be required to show staff your pickup card.
-Pick up cards are returned to you each day.
+When you pick up your child, put a pick up sheet on your dashboard so staff can see your child's name and bring your child to your car.

-What if I don't have a pickup card?
+What if I don't have a pick up sheet?

 You will be asked to list all the adults authorized to pick up your child on the health form.
-As long as that person is on your list and has a photo ID, he or she can pick up your child without a pickup card.
-For the safety of your children, we will not allow your child to leave with an adult unless he or she either has a pickup card or is on your list and has a photo ID.
+As long as that person is on your list and has a photo ID, he or she can pick up your child without a pick up sheet.
+For the safety of your children, we will not allow your child to leave with an adult unless he or she either has a pick up sheet or is on your list and has a photo ID.

 Do you run background checks on your summer camp staff?